The Work We Do

 CREA Results is a cultural broker, building the assets of the immigrant community in Colorado by increasing health equity and economic security.
 Their work is driven by a team of Promotores de Salud/Community Health Workers: passionate cultural and linguistic liaisons that advocate on behalf of the community and build trust among community members and local service agencies.

 The Colorado Blueprint to End Hunger is a multiyear plan to end hunger for all Coloradans.
 It was developed, with funding from the Colorado Health Foundation, by individuals and organizations from across the state who are working on or experiencing hunger in their own homes and communities.

 The Colorado Cancer Coalition (CCC) is a unique alliance of organizations and individuals that share a common focus: the prevention and control of cancer in Colorado.
 The CCC is dedicated to achieving increased prevention, research, early detection and improved treatment of cancer for all Coloradoans in the coming decade.

-This project is a state team collaborative where there is an in-person skill-building and networking workshop focused on community engagement as a best practice to address health equity in local decision making processes.
+County Health Rankings and Roadmaps is a project featuring a state team collaborative where there is an in-person skill-building and networking workshop focused on community engagement as a best practice to address health equity in local decision making processes.
 The primary objective of the workshop is to increase local public health agency (LPHA) capacity to conduct effective community engagement that supports successful local coalitions and partnerships, and guides collaborative decision-making for assessment and planning in Colorado.